LaunchCodeEducation/aws-basics/content/s3/walkthrough/first-s3-bucket/index.md

 ![allow-public-access-s3](pictures/allow-public-access-s3.png?classes=border)

-For the following walkthroughs you will need public access to be enabled for the s3 buckets.
-The goal is to host a static webiste and you will notice in order to do so public access cannot be blocked.
+For the following walkthroughs, you will need public access to be enabled for the S3 buckets.
+Public access cannot be blocked if the goal is to host a static website.

 ### Tags